MooersLab/org-mode-voice-in/README.md

 ![Version](https://img.shields.io/static/v1?label=org-mode-voice-in&message=0.1.1&color=brightcolor)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 # org-mode-voice-in

 ## Introduction
 The CSV file in this repository contains the library of org-mode-related voice commands for the browser-based Speech-to-Text plugin Voice In Plus for Google Chrome and Microsoft Edge.
 The commands include text replacements for misinterpreted words related to org and boilerplate code for making to-do lists.
-The commands cannot be used directly in Emacs, but they can be used indirectly via GhostText.
+The org commands cannot be executed directly in Emacs, but they can be used indirectly via GhostText.
+Some of the org code may run inside the web version of VS Code.

 ## Work in progress
 I plan to include more mode org-mode-related code snippets.